The US Foreign Tax Credit – A Complete Guide for Expats

 The US Child Tax Credit changed as part of the recent tax reform, allowing expats with children who have US social security numbers to claim either a $2,000 tax credit per child, or, if they have already reduced their US tax bill to zero using tax credits, a refundable $1,400 refundable tax credit (i.e. payment) per child.

-Expat parents who claim the Foreign Earned Income Exclusion often can’t claim the refundable child tax credits though, meaning expat parents who could eliminate their US tax liability by either claiming the Foreign Earned Income Exclusion or the Foreign Tax Credit may be better off claiming the Foreign Tax Credit so that they can claim the refundable Child Tax Credit too.
+Expat parents who claim the Foreign Earned Income Exclusion often can’t claim the refundable child tax credits though, meaning expat parents who could eliminate their US tax liability by either claiming the Foreign Earned Income Exclusion or the Foreign Tax Credit may be better off claiming the latter so that they can claim the refundable Child Tax Credit too.

 Roth IRAs are useful pensions saving plans that Americans can contribute to.
 Contributions are made from (post tax) reportable earned income, while distributions in retirement are completely tax free.

 Expats who exclude all their income by claiming the Foreign Earned Income Exclusion however don’t have any reportable earned income, so they can’t make contributions to Roth IRA plans.
-Expats who claim the Foreign Tax Credit however can, so similarly to expat parents wishing to claim the Child Tax Credit, expats who wish to contribute to Roth IRA retirement plans are better off claiming the Foreign Tax Credit than the Foreign Earned Income Exclusion, if they have the choice.
+Expats who claim the Foreign Tax Credit on the other hand can, so similarly to expat parents wishing to claim the Child Tax Credit, expats who wish to contribute to Roth IRA retirement plans are better off claiming the Foreign Tax Credit than the Foreign Earned Income Exclusion, if they have the choice.

 Can expats claim the Foreign Tax Credit on corporate income?

-Americans with a foreign registered business are also liable to report it and pay US corporation taxes on their global profits.
+Americans with a foreign corporation are also liable to report it and pay US corporation taxes on their global profits.

 New French ruling

 Americans living in France should note that a recent IRS ruling states that it has recently changed its stance on two French social taxes (Generalized Social Contribution Taxes) that the IRS didn’t used to consider income taxes (so that expats couldn’t claim US tax credits to offset these taxes).
-Expats in France can now claim the Foreign Tax Credit to offset these taxes.
+Thanks to the newly announced final regulations, expats in France can now use the Foreign Tax Credit to offset these taxes.

 American expats who have been living abroad but not filing US taxes because they didn’t know that they had to can catch up without facing penalties using an IRS amnesty program called the Streamlined Procedure.